1854 Proof Liberty Gold Dollar - Type 2

 Description

 The 1854 Proof Liberty Gold Dollar - Type 2 is a proof Gold Dollar struck at the Philadelphia Mint, part of the Small Indian Princess Head Gold Dollars 1854-1856 series.
-With a mintage of only 5, this is an extremely rare issue.
-The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess with a smaller head design, while the reverse displays a wreath enclosing the denomination 1 DOLLAR.
-Designed by James Barton Longacre.
+With a mintage of 5, this is an extremely rare issue — the scarcer of two mint variants, with 0% of total production.
+The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess with a smaller head design and the reverse displays a wreath enclosing the denomination 1 DOLLAR.
+Struck during the California Gold Rush era, when vast quantities of western gold transformed the American economy and led to new denominations.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $279K.
 Struck in 90% gold, 10% copper, weighing 1.7 grams, 14.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7601.
-The Small Indian Princess Head Gold Dollar (Type 2) was an attempt to increase the coin's diameter from 13mm to 15mm while reducing thickness, making it easier to handle.
-Produced for only three years (1854-1856), making it one of the shortest U.S. series.
-High-grade examples are rare due to the striking issues.
-The 1855-C and 1855-D are key dates.

 External References